qistuna456/redis-upload/README.md

-# 🖨️ Redis CSV Upload Progress
+# 🖨️ Realtime CSV Upload Progress

 A mini Laravel application that allows users to upload CSV files, processes them in the background, and displays real-time upload status.
 Built to demonstrate proficiency in Laravel, queues, and real-time updates.